 Vasectomy may not be the best choice for you if:

-- You are unsure if you want to have children in the future.
+- You are not sure if you want to have children in the future.

 - You may have other partners in the future.